The man behind the film 'Reach for the Sky'

 Graduating from Cranwell in 1930 he was posted to No 23 Squadron based at RAF Kenley.
 Headstrong by nature, he could never resist a challenge and in December 1931 he crashed while flying (forbidden) low-level aerobatics at the Reading Aero Club in his Bristol Bulldog fighter.
-Lucky to be alive, Bader was rushed to hospital where a surgeon amputated both of his legs below the knee.
-He took the loss of the legs well and was determined to live a normal life, even if others were not so sure he could.
+Lucky to be alive, Bader was rushed to hospital where a surgeon amputated his left leg below the knee and his right leg above.
+He took the loss of his legs well and was determined to live a normal life, even if others were not so sure he could.
 Although eventually still able to fly with his tin prosthetic legs, he was retired from the RAF in April 1933.

 He found a job with the Asiatic Petroleum Company (now Shell), married and excelled at a new sport – golf.

 On the outbreak of war in 1939 Bader was allowed to re-join the RAF as a fighter pilot.
 By the summer of 1941, now promoted to Wing Commander, he had shot down 22 German aircraft which made him the fifth highest scoring pilot in the RAF.
 However, on 9 August 1941 Bader was forced to bail out over Le Touquet: in the process he lost one of his prosthetic legs.
 Having made several escape attempts he was eventually sent to the prison camp at Colditz Castle where he remained until the end of the war.